Skip to Main Content

 Reasons you may need to sell your home

-According to research from the National Association of Realtors, the most common reason that people sell their homes is because they want to be closer to friends and family — a great motivation to move.
+According to 2024 NAR research, the most common reason that people sell their homes is because they want to be closer to friends and family — a great motivation to move.
 Here are some other common factors that can lead a homeowner to sell:

-- Your finances have changed: People often opt to move for financial reasons.
-Perhaps you’ve lost your job, your income has dwindled or you’ve experienced a divorce or change in your living situation.
-Of course, there can be happier reasons too.
-Maybe your income has grown significantly, or you’ve gotten married and now have a bigger shared budget to start fresh together with a new property.
+• Your finances have changed: People often opt to move for financial reasons.
+Perhaps you’ve lost your job, your income has dwindled or you’ve gone through a divorce.
+Of course, there can be happier reasons too: Maybe your income has grown significantly, or you’ve gotten married and now have a bigger shared budget to start fresh together with a new property.

-- You need more space: The second most-common reason for selling a home, according to the NAR study, is because it’s too small.
-Whether you’re expanding your family, need a dedicated home office for remote work or simply longing for a bigger backyard, selling for more square footage is totally understandable.
+• You need more space: The second most-cited reason for selling a home, according to the NAR study, is because it’s too small.
+Whether you’re expanding your family, need a dedicated home office for remote work or simply longing for a bigger backyard, selling for more square footage is common.

-- You need less space: On the opposite end, perhaps you’re an empty-nester and a four-bedroom property is simply too much to take care of now.
-Downsizing can make life more manageable.
+• You need less space: On the opposite end, perhaps you’re an empty-nester and a four-bedroom property is simply more than you need now.
+Downsizing can make life more manageable — and lower your maintenance costs.

-- It’s a seller’s market: While you should think of your home as a home first and an investment second, sometimes the housing market seems so advantageous for sellers that you can’t resist the opportunity to make a big profit.
+• It’s a seller’s market: While a primary residence is a home first and an investment second, sometimes the housing market seems so advantageous for sellers that you can’t resist the opportunity to make a big profit.
 This is especially true if your property’s value has appreciated significantly since you purchased it.

 What to consider before selling